Position

 How long does it take to become a Hair Stylist?

 The journey to becoming a hair stylist involves several steps.
 First, one must complete a cosmetology program.
-These programs typically last between 9 and 18 months.
-During this time, students learn about hair care, styling techniques, and salon management.
-Some programs offer specializations in areas like color theory or makeup.
+These programs typically last between 9 and 12 months.
+During this time, students learn about hair care, styling techniques, and salon practices.
+Many programs also include hands-on training in a salon setting.

 Hair Stylist Job Description Sample